Australia recognizes First Nations history with annual celebrations

 "Long before other people came here and long after they're gone, we were here and will be here," he said.

-While COVID-19 has limited the number of public events during the 2020 NAIDOC Week, several will be going ahead with pandemic restrictions in place, including Dance Rites, an indigenous dance competition held every year at the forecourt of the Sydney Opera House.
+While COVID-19 has limited the number of public events at this year's NAIDOC Week, several will be going ahead with pandemic restrictions in place, including Dance Rites, an indigenous dance competition held every year on the Opera House forecourt.

 The competition consists both of traditional dance, involving ancient languages, songs cycles and other customs, followed by the wildcard dance event which is open to any style, and often reflects a more shared history incorporating non-traditional elements.